TheFitnessNerd/password-generator-js/README.md

 Then I just copied and pasted the actual file, just in case.-->
 ## Credits

 I attending part of a study group with some class members.
-I do not have names.
+I do not have all names unfortunately.
 Reveived tutoring help from Sachi Jhaveri.
 Watched several tuturials by Dave Gray on youtube- https://youtu.be/gLt1KJPmjXA?si=8ujHuP0pbrjTNeRt

 ## License